We build sound Christian faith,

-as our knowledge of the Bible
+as both our knowledge of the Bible

-Above all else, when I was an atheist, I considered that belief in God’s existence fell into that area of, “If it looks too good to be true, then it probably is!”
-So, at that time, there was no way that I would even consider accepting Christian faith as an option for my life.
+Above all else when I was an atheist, I considered that belief in God’s existence fell into that area of, “If it looks too good to be true, then it probably is!”
+So, at that time, there was no way that I would even think about accepting Christian faith as an option for my life.

 (I am from a senior auditing background and the majority of my advisory team are Christian clergy.
 To glimpse the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 As well as leading me to believe in God, the results of my own detailed analysis and evaluation eventually led me to firmly accept the complete Christian ‘faith package’.
 That included: a loving God who died for us in the ‘person of Jesus’ to pay for all of our wrongdoing; our need to deeply care about others; and of course the promise of eternal life.

 Now it may seem a ‘tough call’ for you to accept all that.
 And, particularly if you have just entered the website.
 But … just stick with me please.

 The critical point throughout this website is that God can and will reveal himself to us within our lives, the Church and even the Bible.
 He does so by proving his presence there, most often by providing his loving care to us: through his ‘grace‘.
 And I will add there are indeed many hints that God is the ‘real deal’ within the Bible.
 Please have a look at the article, “Our amazing Bible” for guidance on how to read and ‘decipher’ it.